artifacthub/hub/docs/olm_annotations.md

 This annotation is used to provide some details about the changes introduced by a given operator version.
 Artifact Hub can generate and display a **ChangeLog** based on the entries in the `changes` field in all your operator versions.
 You can see an example of how the changelog would look like in the Artifact Hub UI [here](https://artifacthub.io/packages/helm/artifact-hub/artifact-hub?modal=changelog).

+- **artifacthub.io/containsSecurityUpdates** *(boolean string, see example below)*

+Use this annotation to indicate that this operator version contains security updates.
+When a package release contains security updates, a special message will be displayed in the Artifact Hub UI as well as in the new release email notification.

 - **artifacthub.io/imagesWhitelist** *(yaml string, see example below)*

 Use this annotation to provide a list of the images that should not be scanned for security vulnerabilities.